A Friendly Chat with Rob Winkle, the Next WSRCA President

 by Marc Dodson, editor

 Rob Winkle is about to step into the role as the 46th president of the Western States Roofing Contractors Association (WSRCA).
 A dedicated contractor member and officer on the Board of Directors, Winkle plans to carry on with the success that his predecessors have achieved.
-This past year he served as the WSRCA’s senior vice president and treasurer, and he has been a contributing factor in the association’s recent success with growing membership and increasing member benefits.
+Over the past two years he has served as the WSRCA’s senior vice president and treasurer, and he has been a contributing factor in the association’s recent success with growing membership and increasing member benefits.
 Winkle will take the torch from current president Leo Ibarra and continue to focus on membership, education, and industry alliances.

 Western Roofing (WR): What are the main problems on the job that you encounter regularly?